etwk/blog/content/lists/books.md

 ## Leadership
 - [ ] Extreme Ownership: How U.S. Navy SEALs Lead and Win (Jocko Willink, Leif Babin)
 - [ ] Leadership: Six Studies in World Strategy (Henry Kissinger) #must
+- [ ] Clarity in Crisis: Leadership Lessons from the CIA (Marc E. Polymeropoulos) #must
+- [ ] On Character: Choices That Define a Life (General Stanley McChrystal)

 ## Life
 - [ ] How to be a Happier Parent: Raising a Family, Having a Life, and Loving (Almost) Every Minute